-But when you are elected and elevated to being the master of the lodge and are positioned in the east, as you look out to the lodge and your brethren, you might see the compass and square in this configuration.
-At that point, it is proper for you to turn your ring around and face the compass is in that direction.
+But when you are elected and elevated to being the master of the Lodge and are positioned in the east, as you look out to the Lodge and your brethren, you might see the compass and square in this configuration.
+At that point, it is proper for you to turn your ring around and face the compass in that direction.
 So, as it happens, this seemingly innocuous and ridiculous little bickering thing that always happens on social media may have some validity depending on how you interpret things.
 I like the idea that I happen to be a past master.
 So in that jurisdiction, my wearing my ring like this would be appropriate.
 But for me, it’s also just a preference.
-I like the practicality of people going, “Oh man, let me see what’s on your ring,” and you holding your ring out so they can look at it without it being upside down to them.
+I like the practicality of people going, “Oh man, let me see what’s on your ring,” and you holding your ring out so they can look at it without it being upside down.

 Thanks so much to all of our supporters.
 We’ll see you next time.